 Challenge Your Limiting Beliefs: Examine your deep-seated beliefs about criteria for success.
 Then, look for facts or examples to test whether these criteria are actually valid and how they might hold you back.

 Get Clear on Your Strengths: Instead of focusing on your weaknesses, make an inventory of your strengths, listing at least 10 things you do well, and reflecting on how to leverage them more fully.

 13 .
 Celebrate your successes and acknowledge praise when it comes your way.

 Resist the impulse to deny and deflect compliments.
 Allow them in your energy.
-Stop saying ” I was lucky” when people compliment you or refer to one of your achievement.
+Stop saying, ” I was lucky” when people compliment you or refer to one of your achievements.
 Or stop thinking that if something good happens, it means that it forecasts something bad because you can’t be so lucky, can you?

 False and fake humility won’t work for you.
-Stop making look or pretending that things are easy and stop discounting your value.
+Stop pretending that things are easy, and stop discounting your value.

 14 .
 Have some Humour